 From India, Indore

-This is the situation where you can have ample doubts, or you can simply let it go.
+This is a situation where you might have ample doubts, or you can simply let it go.
 If we think positively, she is not in a position to work.
-But I guess she must have got a job elsewhere.
-To a positive note, yes, you can give her the due letters provided the company has no liability on her.
+However, I guess she must have found a job elsewhere.
+On a positive note, yes, you can provide her with the due letters, provided the company has no liability on her.

 From India, New Delhi